imandeol/techFlow/README.md

 # TechFlow App

-**TechFlow** is a project management web application that streamlines the task creation and management process for tech project ideas.
-The app provides an interactive interface for users to submit their project ideas and automatically generates organized tasks, helping development teams manage workflows effectively with integrations to **Linear**.
+**TechFlow** is a project management web application that streamlines the task creation and management process for tech projects.
+It allows users to submit project ideas, automatically generate structured tasks, and integrates directly with **Linear** for effective workflow management.
+Additionally, TechFlow enables users to update tasks, view an activity log, and securely manage their session with Linear.

-## MVP (Minimum Viable Product)

-### Key Features:
+## Key Features

+1. **Login & Authorization**

+   - **Login Page**: When users first visit TechFlow, they are prompted to log in to their Linear account.
+   - **Authorization**: After signing in through Linear (in a new browser tab), users return to the TechFlow tab to authorize access, allowing TechFlow to manage tasks on their behalf.

-1. **Task Board**:
+2. **Task Board**

-   - When users land on TechFlow for the first time, a **Task Board** is shown featuring a **"Create New Task"** box.
+   - **Overview**: Once authorized, users see a **Task Board** displaying all existing tasks.
-   - This box serves as a starting point for users to navigate to the input form.
+   - **Quick Task Creation**: A **"Create New Task"** box lets users easily open the task creation form.

-2. **Create New Task**:
+3. **Create New Task**

-   - Clicking on the **Create New Task** box takes the user to an **Input Form** where they can fill in essential details about their project idea, including:
+   - **Input Form**: Users can provide key details about their project:
-     - **App Idea**: A brief description of the application to be developed.
+     - **App Idea**: A concise description of the application.
-     - **Main Features**: Key functionalities or features that the user wants in the application.
+     - **Main Features**: The core functionalities or features requested.
-     - **Tech Stack**: Technologies and tools preferred for development.
+     - **Tech Stack**: Preferred technologies and tools for development.
-     - **Deadline**: The anticipated deadline for project completion.
+     - **Deadline**: The desired completion date.

-3. **Task Generation**:
+4. **Task Generation & Integration**

-   - Upon submitting the form, the input data is sent to the **groq API**, which generates a structured set of tasks based on the user's input.
+   - **Automated Task Creation**: On submission, details are sent to the **Groq API**, which generates a structured set of tasks tailored to the user’s inputs.
-   - These generated tasks are then sent to **Linear** for task management and storing tasks for user to work upon in the Backlog.
+   - **Linear Integration**: Generated tasks are automatically sent to **Linear**, where they are added to the Backlog, facilitating centralized and efficient task management.

-4. **Task Board Display**:
-   - After submitting the input form, the user is redirected back to the **Task Board**, where they can view all the tasks generated based on their initial input.
+5. **Task Updates**

-   - Users also have the option to **create additional tasks** directly from the Task Board.
+   - **Editing Capabilities**: Users can update tasks directly from the Task Board or an individual task view:
+     - **Description**: Modify the summary or instructions for the task.
+     - **Assignee**: Assign or reassign tasks to team members.
+     - **Due Date**: Adjust deadlines as needed.
+     - **Status**: Change the task’s workflow state (e.g., "To Do," "In Progress," "Done").

+6. **View Logs**

+   - **Activity History**: The **View Logs** tab provides a chronological record of all task-related events, including creation, updates, and status changes.
+   - **Audit & Transparency**: Logs help trace changes, ensuring accountability and ease of troubleshooting.

+7. **Logout & Token Revocation**
+   - **Secure Logout**: Users can log out from TechFlow, which revokes the Linear access token and securely logs them out of Linear.
+   - **Privacy & Security**: This ensures user accounts remain protected, preventing unauthorized use of their credentials.

+---

 ## Tech Stack

-The TechFlow app is built with the following technologies:

-- **Frontend**: React+ Typescript (with Redux-Saga for state management)
+- **Frontend**: React + TypeScript (with Redux-Saga for state management)
-- **API Integration**: groq API (for task generation) and Linear (for task management)
-- **Backend**: Express JS hosted on Vercel
+- **Backend**: Express.js hosted on Vercel
+- **API Integration**:
+  - **groq API** for generating tasks based on user inputs
+  - **Linear** for task management and storage

+---

 ## Usage

-1. **Landing on Task Board**:
-   - When the user first arrives at the TechFlow app, they are presented with a **Task Board** featuring a **Create New Task** box.
-2. **Creating a New Task**:
+1. **Login & Authorize**

+1. Navigate to the homepage.
+1. If not logged in, a login prompt will appear.
+1. Follow the instructions to authorize TechFlow with your Linear account.

-   - Click on the **Create New Task** box to open the Input Form.
+1. **Create a New Task**

-   - Fill in the details regarding the app idea, features, tech stack, and expected deadline.
+1. Click **"Create New Task"** on the Task Board.
+1. Fill out the form:
+   - **App Idea**: Describe your project idea.
+   - **Main Features**: List the key functionalities.
+   - **Tech Stack**: Specify preferred technologies.
+   - **Deadline**: Set an expected completion date.
-   - Submit the form to generate a set of tasks.
+1. Submit the form to generate tasks.
-3. **Viewing Generated Tasks**:
-   - After submitting, the user is redirected back to the Task Board, where they can view the tasks generated by groq API and managed through Linear.
+1. After submission, you will be redirected to the Task Board with the newly generated tasks displayed.

-4. **Adding More Tasks**:
-   - Users can create additional tasks directly from the Task Board using Create New Task feature which again would lead to Input Form.
+1. **Managing Tasks**

+1. Click on any existing task on the Task Board to view or update its details.
+1. Modify:
+   - **Description**
+   - **Assignee**
+   - **Due Date**
+   - **Status** (e.g., "To Do," "In Progress," "Done")
+1. Updates are automatically synced back to Linear.

+1. **View Logs**

+1. Open the **View Logs** tab.
+1. You can see the history of task events of the team, including creation, updates, and status changes.

+1. **Logout**

+1. Click **Logout**.
+1. This action revokes your Linear access token and securely logs you out.

 ---